 A strong inventory management system highly likely leads to a strong positive cash flow.
 This is an indication of the critical relationship between your inventory and your cash flow.
 When you have overstocked on unsold items, it interrupts what could have been a healthy flow of cash into your business, not to mention the additional expenditures that may come with overstocked supplies.

 The same applies when you have miscalculated the demands.
 For instance, if you only had enough supplies to make 10 pairs of ‘cool-girl’ pearl earrings, but the demand was two times higher than that, you missed out on making larger profits, which reduced your inflow.
-Hence, a systematic inventory management prevents you from hurting your cash flow – not forgetting that a strong, positive cash flow is a good indicator of a healthy business.
+Hence, systematic inventory management prevents you from hurting your cash flow – not forgetting that strong, positive cash flow is a good indicator of a healthy business.

-6 Essential Techniques to Maximize Your Performance
+7 Essential Techniques to Maximize Your Jewelry Inventory Performance

 - by category